Frequently Asked Questions

 The following deadlines apply to the enrollment process for completed applications:

 1. To begin the enrollment process, please submit an application online through the link on the Apply Now page.
-We begin accepting applications from adults on April 1, 2015.
+We begin accepting applications from adults for spring 2016 on November 1, 2015.

 2. Apply online for Financial Aid.

 3. Submit high school transcript showing date of graduation or GED Score Report.

 4. You must take the academic and career assessments.
 We will determine at the Adult Orientation if you have to take the academic assessment.
 There is no charge for the academic assessment.
 Next assessment date is Thursday, November 19, 2015.
 Please call to schedule an assessment

 5. If you are exempt from the academic assessment, you must provide us with documentation before your application can be considered.
 You can be exempt if you have taken college level English and math, have an ACT score of 19 or higher, or if you have taken an academic assessment within the last five years.
 Documentation may include your college transcript(s) or alternate assessment scores such as Compass, ACT, WorkKeys, Workers' Comp or Voc Rehab.